cymerrad/emacs/readme.md

 - [x] Moving sexps around with C-\<arrows\> is a terrible, terrible idea for my muscle memory -> just move word by word
 - [x] Golden ratio for buffers is broken again
 - [x] Copy and pasting in Emacs is completely backwards; 'yank' is used in wrong context and it bother no-one?
+- [x] S-DEL for deleting whole line

+# Changed my mind
+- C-\<left/right-arrow\> moves always too far; it should stop before brackets and line beginnings
+  I'll stick to slurping and barfing with those keys